jamalkhan2k6/fileuploader_php/README.md

 Uploader Class for PHP.
 Extremely easy to use, handles multiple files, mime type checks, and size checks.

-## Basic usage:
+### Basic usage:
 Make an html form with file input.
+Point the action paramter to the php file which controls file upload procedure using fileuploader class.

 ### Handle the uploaded files using uploader:
 initialize the class object: